He'll be there before you know it, and gone before you see him.

 Marvel Comics once saluted the Flash, and in so doing showed that it does not have "all speedsters have one speed", during a race to the moon on an artificial bridge made by The Runner.
 Only running speed was allowed (thus the Beaubier twins were not competing), and by the end of the race, some speedsters either fell out because they didn't have the endurance, or simply weren't as fast.
 Makkari the Eternal was in the lead and perhaps a mile from the moon, when "Buried Alien", in the tatters of a red costume, appeared on Earth.
 He just RAN, reaching the moon just before Makkari did.
 Since Makkari's running speed is 3,000 miles per hour, this means he achieved a speed of roughly 900 miles per second, or about less than half a percent of the speed of light.
 A slow jog for the Flash...

 The Mighty Thor is so fast, he catches artillery shells in mid flight, swings his hammer at twice the speed of light, and is described as "faster than the lightning he commands."
+In flight, he has exceeded three times the speed of light.

 The Silver Surfer (thanks to his Power Cosmic) is so insanely fast that he can travel LIGHTYEARS in SECONDS!◊.
 Just to elaborate: 1 Light year = Approximately 9,460,730,472,580.8 Kilometers.
 In order to travel just one light year in sixty seconds his minimum speed is about 525,960 Times the speed of Light.